 - Extract the agent.properties and supervisor.properties properties files from the wfm.war file. - Update the wfm.war file by reinserting the two WFM Properties files.
 Run the localization.bat file from the Windows command line interface.

 For example, To display the help message, which summarizes all functionality, enter: C:\Program Files\GCTI\WFM76\Web>localization -h

-The following message displays: [+]
+Display help message.. [+]

 USAGE: